giorgioyu125/Wisp/README.md

-### OuiWisp
+### Wisp

 A Lisp Dialect build from the ground up specifically made to help C-dev to develop their compositors or GUI framework for the wayland protocol.

 ## Why?... just Why?

-This project is just for educational-porpouse only, it probably never will be ready for production because its a messy, complicated and maybe impossible experiment.
+This project is just for educational-purpose only, it probably never will be ready for production because its a messy, complicated and maybe impossible experiment.
-So, please, dont critique the nature of this project because i dont even take it a as a valid option compared to simply programming C with existing libraries like wlroots, libwayland etc.
+So, please, don't critique the nature of this project because i don't even take it a as a valid option compared to simply programming C with existing libraries like wlroots, libwayland etc.

-Alright, picking up from there and steering toward the “functional approach to graphics” inside OuiWisp’s model.
+Alright, picking up from there and steering toward the “functional approach to graphics” inside Wisp’s model.

-Functional Graphics in OuiWisp
+Functional Graphics in Wisp
-In Symploke we can treat rendering as a pure transformation: a program reduces to a value that describes the frame, and a small “port” in the VM performs the side-effect of presenting that frame.
+In Wisp we can treat rendering as a pure transformation: a program reduces to a value that describes the frame, and a small “port” in the VM performs the side-effect of presenting that frame.

 At a high level: